Mustafa Barzani: Early life

-Mustafa Barzani was born in 1903 in Barzan, a village in south of Kurdistan known as Iraqi Kurdistan.
+Mustafa Barzani was born in 1903 in Barzan, a village in southern Kurdistan.
+When Barzan was just a few months old, his home village was attacked by the Hamidiye Horsemen, an Ottoman army made up mostly of Kurdish tribal warriors and commanders, and he and his family were deported to Diyarbakır, where he spent a long time in prison.
 Following an insurrection launched by his tribe, he and his family were imprisoned, when Barzani was only three years old.
 His father, grandfather, and a brother were later executed by the Ottoman authorities for other insurrections.

 At an early age he was sent by his older brother Sheikh Ahmed Barzani to join with about twenty men the revolt of Kurdish chiefs of Az Zibar against the British in Iraq.
 About a hundred fighters managed to ambush the British diplomat J.H.H.
 Bill and his company and the group was divided into two.
 Bill was killed with three others, while two local Kurdish tribesmen were spared.
 After the revolt resulted in a raid on Akre, the contingent of Barzani returned to their homeland.
-The British did not let such an attack on their authority unpunished and destroyed the houses of the Zibari chiefs as well as the ones from the Barzanis.
+The British did not let such an attack on their authority go unpunished and destroyed the houses of the Zibari chiefs as well as the houses of the Barzanis.
+In 1919, as a boy, he participated in Mahmud Barzanji revolts against the British.
+As an envoy of his brother, he had contact with Sheikh Said.